arran4/blog/content/post/2022/004-aws-new-glue-fail/index.md

 I have no idea how something like this could pass.
 But it has.
 Turns out it will default to `us-east-1`.

+It seems to only occur in certain circumstances, however...
+Once I have selected a region post login (or acocunt switch) it works fine..
+Perhaps this has to do with the `AWS Extend Switch Roles` plugin I'm using in chrome?